tymyrddin/blue/source/docs/dev/devsecops/notes/iam.md

 The term AD is very much associated with Microsoft, as it was developed by that company for Windows domain networks.
 It has become a widely accepted term for the concept itself.
 AD comprises basically two major components that are both relevant in cloud environments.
 The first component is the directory itself; the second component is the domain services.

-Domain services comprise a domain controller that authorizes and authenticates objects (users and computers) in a network.
+Domain services comprise a domain controller that authorises and authenticates objects (users and computers) in a network.
 That network can be in a public cloud.
 It can also be a standalone network, but more often, the internal network of the organisation is extended to a cloud.
 Extended may not be the right word, though.
 The organisation's on-premises network and cloud network(s) are merely connected or, to put it a better way, the domains are connected.

 To be able to do that, domain controllers are needed in the public cloud.
 The domain controller makes sure that a specific part of the public cloud is now within the domain.